Why missing Saudi journalist mystery is even messier than you think

 A prominent journalist once close to the inner circle of Saudi Arabia’s huge royal family, Khashoggi went into self-imposed exile in the U.S. after Salman replaced older cousin Prince Muhammad bin Nayef as crown prince in June 2017.
 In the U.S., Kashoggi became a contributor to The Washington Post.

-Mohammed bin Salman, 33, King Salman's son, was at first hailed internationally for efforts to reform his country's oil-dependent economy and modernize the deeply traditional society, and won much coverage of allowing women to be able to drive in June.
+Mohammed bin Salman, 33, King Salman's son, was at first hailed internationally for efforts to reform his country's oil-dependent economy and modernize the deeply traditional society, and won much coverage in June for allowing women to drive.

 But just ahead of that, the kingdom rounded up and imprisoned women's rights activists and turned Riyadh’s Ritz Carlton into a luxury prison for businessmen, royals and others who were forced to sign over some of their assets.

-Vice-President Mike Pence said Tuesday he was “deeply troubled” by Turkey’s suggestion that Khashoggi has been killed.
+Vice President Mike Pence said Tuesday he was “deeply troubled” by Turkey’s suggestion that Khashoggi had been killed.
 “If true, this is a tragic day,” he tweeted.
 “The free world deserves answers.”

 State Department officials have spoken with Saudi Arabia through diplomatic channels, Secretary of State Mike Pompeo said Tuesday in a statement that called on Riyadh to be “transparent.”

-Turkish president Tayyip Erdogan can hardly claim to be shocked by the week’s events.
-His spokesman last month renewed a menacing pledge to conduct “operations” against political enemies on foreign soil, including inside the U.S. Turkish agents have already kidnapped several such opponents in countries including Kosovo, Moldova, Ukraine and Azerbaijan.
+Turkish President Recep Tayyip Erdogan can hardly claim to be shocked by the week’s events.
+His spokesman last month renewed a menacing pledge to conduct “operations” against political enemies on foreign soil, including inside the United States.
+Turkish agents have already kidnapped several such opponents in countries including Kosovo, Moldova, Ukraine and Azerbaijan.

 The case also reflects on the extent to which leaders with authoritarian leanings have been emboldened by Trump, said Cook.